dsergio/rtree-java/README.md

 N-Dimensional R-Tree data structure using minimum bounding boxes to hold data in a balanced R-Tree structure with configurable storage and configurable split (insertion) algorithms.
 The structure allows for fast O(log<sub>M</sub>n) querying by boundaries.
 For example, one might want to query all landmarks on a map that fall within a geographical region.
 This structure is designed for such queries.

+Properties of RTree:
+* Depth-balanced
+* Max number of children, and max number of leaf node Items
+* Each branch node contains a rectangle and a set of children nodes
+* Each leaf node contains a rectangle and a set of point data.
+* Split Algorithm: The split algorithm determines how to split up the overflow of items or children when a node exceeds the max, which occurs recursively from the leaf node up to the root if required.
+This implementation uses quadradic split.
+The quadradic split in the leaf node calculates the worst combination of two items (largest combined rectangle).
+These two items are the seeds, and the other items are distributed to either of the two seeds in a way that minimizes the enlargement area.
+There are other flavors of split algorithms that could be explored in order to optimize performance.

 ## RTreeWeb
 TBD